cozis/Noja/docs/04_Functions.md

 }
 ```

-Default arguments are evaluated before the type hints, therefore when `none` is provided argument, no error is triggered even when it wasn't allowed as a type if a proper default argument was provided.
+Default arguments are evaluated before the type hints, therefore when `none` is provided as argument value, no error is triggered if a proper default argument was specified, even when it wasn't allowed as a type.
 If the default value doesn't result in a valid type, an error is triggered.

 ```py
 fun someFunction(a: int = 4) {}